How to Beat 3 Blocks that Keep You Cluttered

 2. You may believe in scarcity.

-Your ancestors might have kept everything because they were living in a time of scarcity.
+Your ancestors might have kept everything because they really were living in a time of scarcity.
 Food, clothing, and other things may have been difficult to come by.
 That's why my mom went to school in dresses made from flour sacks.
-Why waste that bag?
+No one felt good about wasting that bag.

 Thankfully, most of us aren't living on the edge.
 In fact, if you have a problem with clutter, I'd say your difficulty is too much rather than too little.
 It's time to let go of your fear of scarcity.